viniciusregopires/poc-sequelize-model-include-option-builder/README.md

 npm run start
 ```
 ## Result
-Lastly, after script execution the sequelize model's include option object is generated and
+After script execution, the sequelize model's include option object is generated and exported
-exported as JSON to project's root folder in `model.json` file.
+as JSON to project's root folder in `model.json` file.